 Hastings East Hill and the Country Park Walks

-Now an electric line, it was originally operated using a water balance with the upper station housing large water tanks in its two towers.
+Now an electric line was originally operated using a water balance with the upper station housing large water tanks in its two towers.
 Fully refurbished in 2010, the line is now a quick, reliable and comfortable route.

 Although controversial with some residents during its inception in the late 19th Century, the railway is now, along with its counterpart on the West Cliff, a source of local pride and a symbol of the town’s history.
 With return tickets costing £2.60 for adults and £1.60 for concessions, the railway is a convenient and enjoyable way to access the Hastings Country Park.

-Luckily the Rocklands Holiday and Caravan Park is located within the Hastings natural park and these superb walks are right on our doorstep.
+Luckily the Rocklands self catering apartments is located right next to the East Hill and the Hastings nature park so the superb walks are right on our doorstep.
 Visitors staying at the Rocklands Self Catering Holiday apartments enjoy this privileged position by East Hill, the funicular and the many stunning walks.